Lake Grace North

-Lake Grace North, part of the Lake Grace System, is a wetland located in the Great Southern region of Western Australia.
+Lake Grace North, part of the Lake Grace System, is a wetland in the Great Southern region of Western Australia.
 Situated in the Shire of Lake Grace, the lake is part of the Western Mallee subregion of the Mallee region of the South West Botanic Province.
 It has an area of about 7200 ha.
 It is one of four lakes in the area comprising a DIWA-listed wetland of national importance.